Crypto terminology, decoded.

 Fee Market

-The competitive market for limited block space where users bid fees for inclusion; determines transaction prioritization and costs.
+A fee market is the competition for block space where users bid transaction fees for faster inclusion.

 Fee Rate